singlecore06483/sc_framework/README.md

 UPDATES
 -

-new updates and features in sc_framework v1.1:
+new updates and features in sc_framework v1.2:

+- added GUI version of scconsole.
-- added 4 new exploits.
+- added 5 new exploits.
-- added 2 new search commands. ---> dos, php
+- added 2 cve-exploits.
-- fixed the install file.
 - fixed the bugs and error.
+- fixed the requirements file.

 SC FRAMEWORK
 -

-this tool uses 37 exploits and 18 cve exploits and 10 payloads. wich some of the exploit like `ssh-loign-test, PDF-exploit, and more 35 exploits`.
+this tool uses 42 exploits and 20 cve exploits and 10 payloads. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 40 exploits`.

 How this tool works?
 -